Resource created by M&S Company Archive.

 - Choose three other video clips summarising some of M&S's achievements towards Plan A commitments so far (follow the 2012 Manifesto Video in Supporting Links) then in groups discuss which ones affect you the most, either directly or indirectly, and why?

-- What do you think M&S should do next, once all the 180 Plan A commitments have been achieved?
+- Use the Plan A Timeline to see how all the different approaches M&S have taken to sustainability.
+What do you think M&S should do next, once all the 180 Plan A commitments have been achieved?

 Fair Trade - KS3 Citizenship, KS3 Geography:

 - What is meant by a 'developing country'?
 How many can you name, and where in the world are the majority of them?

 - What do you think are the main features of a 'developed' country and why?